 Brad graduated as Head Boy from Kelmscott SHS in 1989.
 After a year of travel around Australia he entered Murdoch University to study Politics and Environmental Studies.
 After a stint working in Malaysia and Thailand, Brad returned to Murdoch to work on a Phd on International Development and Sustainability.
 After completing his studies, he worked with Oxfam in Cambodia and then with the Australian aid program, AusAid, in Canberra.
 Brad returned to lecture in sustainable development at Murdoch University.
 His research and teaching expertise included climate change, international aid policy and sustainable planning.
 Brad later became Dean of the School of Sustainability, a position he held until being elected Mayor of the City of Fremantle in 2009.
 Brad was re-elected in 2013 and 2017.
 He continues to be involved at Murdoch University as an adjunct associate-professor.
 Brad has been Mayor of Fremantle since 2006, and in 2021 was elected to the Western Australian Legislative Council.

-Scholarship Winner for 2021 is: Brandon Vuong
+Scholarship Winner for 2022 is: Saffron Maitland

 Dr Dean Pritchard Science Scholarship (Biology and Human Biology)